-We have new friends, colleague, classmates or even partner.
+We have new friends, colleagues, classmates, or even partner.
 But still, it’s not really where we fit in right the beginning.
 Maybe we don’t even understand the national language.
 Everyone else around us already has a social network and friends from years back.
-Where do we fit into in that picture we might ask ourselves at some days.
+Where do we fit into that picture we might ask ourselves some days.

 I remember that I hit a big crisis around 1 year after I moved to Copenhagen.
 I lived in a wonderful apartment in Frederiksberg, went to university and worked, had my international and Danish friends and all around I felt like I have established a life for myself in the city of the little mermaid.

 Still, I hit the point where I felt not belonging into the life I built up for myself.
 And I don’t remember when it stopped – it went away and came back some days.

 I went to Beijing the other weekend and visited my friends.
 One of them, Weibo, who only knows the “Copenhagen-version” of me said something that made me think.
 She said that now she understands why I like my time in Asia so much (and why I overshare it on social media haha).
 “It is like you found a place you belong to.
 In Copenhagen, you didn’t seem half as euphoric and at the “right place” as you are now”.